 Re-run the script again¶

-You won’t hurt anything by running the script (step 2) multiple times, as long as you name it something different.
+You won’t hurt anything by running the script multiple times.
 If you already have a working loop and are testing the setup scripts, just make sure to comment out in cron the loop you don’t want running.

 Should I enact cron?¶